-Leche Flan, our Filipino version of Creme Caramel is traditionally with duck egg yolks.
+Leche Flan, our Filipino version of Creme Caramel is traditional with duck egg yolks.
 Most recent versions use chicken egg yolks.
 Mine uses the whole chicken eggs just to be more practical and reasonable.
-Condensed milk and evaporated milk are a staple in numerous Filipino dessert that it is quite impossible to picture a Filipino flan without these.
+Condensed milk and evaporated milk are a staple in numerous Filipino desserts that it is quite impossible to picture a Filipino flan without these.

 I would reserve the use of duck eggs for very special occasions because it’s so decadent and so rich especially with its signature overflow of liquid caramel.
 This is probably one of the easiest yet impressive desserts to make.

 VARIATIONS FROM AROUND THE WORLD

 I’ve always associated our own Leche Flan with Spain’s Crema Catalaña (from Catalunya) and the French’s Creme Brûlée.
 Except that those two have the elegant crispy torched sugar while our flan has the distinctive syrupy caramel that you would want to scoop because it is liquid gold.